Features

 Artificial Intelligence

 The timely analysis of the massive amount and types of data being generated in product research and process development is not only beyond human capability, it is also beyond the power of classic computerized statistical and mathematical functions.
-AI-based solutions in medicinal product design and manufacturing have become a disruptive technology in implementing Industry 4.0 innovations.
+AI-based solutions in medicinal product design and manufacturing have become a disruptive technology in implementing Industry 4.0 innovations.7 They are being supported by advances in computing power, mathematics, and IoT—providing improved data mining and modeling capabilities distributed in the cloud.

 To complement this classification, one may apply a supervised anomaly detection algorithm, such as isolation forest (an algorithm to identify anomalies), to establish a concordance with the clustering analysis for all categorizations.
 Applying two independent and complementary classification algorithms can support the creation of a model capable of detecting good and suboptimal batches based on data from monitored in-process variables.
 Furthermore, this application may uncover subtle relationships between various process variables that would not be obvious to even subject matter experts.
-For example, a Bayesian network model can point to relationships between particular variables and suboptimal batches.
+For example, a Bayesian network model can point to relationships between particular variables and suboptimal batches.9 Multivariate interactions can be difficult to perceive by human mechanisms, but AI can help guide the subject matter experts to explore the finer details of these parameter values, the larger implications of the process variable they are measuring, and their relationships to process efficacy.

 Machine Learning